riccardopadoan28/BIManalyst_g_46/A3/README.md

 # Instructions to run the tool

 **Usage:**
-1. Run the main script:
+1. Run the application:
    ```
    python A3_TOOL.py
    ```
-2. Enter the path to your IFC model when prompted (or pass it as a command-line argument).
+2. Enter the path to your IFC model.
-3. Enter the path to your price list CSV file when prompted.
+3. Enter the path to your price list CSV file.
-4. The tool will process the model, assign cost data, generate reports, and save the outputs in the `output` folder.
+4. The tool will process the model, assign cost data, generate reports, and save the documents in the `output` folder.

 # Process Diagram